official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 seeking to establish conditions whereby such action would command multilateral support and be taken with the authority of the Security Council.

-112

-The Report of the Iraq Inquiryon 12 September, to take the issue of Iraq back to the UN.
+on 12 September, to take the issue of Iraq back to the UN.

 to deal with Iraq; and to recall Parliament to debate the issue.